-If you have to raise your voice to talk because your system is so loud, that could be a indicator that your duct system is undersized and too much air is being pushed through too small an opening.
+If you have to raise your voice to talk because your unit is too loud, that could be a indicator that your duct system is undersized and too much air is being pushed through too small an opening.

-Today’s latest systems function more soundlessly than ever.
-Often you’ll have to really play close attention to even know that they’re running.
+Today’s latest units operate more soundlessly than ever.
+Often you’ll have to really pay attention to even know when they’re running.
 If noise pollution is a concern for you, that may be reason enough to upgrade to better equipment.

 5. Temperature and Comfort Issues

 If you are having to constantly hike up the heating system to keep things in the house comfortable, that should be a major warning that it’s time to re-evaluate your furnace.
-There are several factors that could cause this issue - it may be resolved with a new thermostat that allows you more control – so before you assume that you’re in for a whole new furnace, give some attention to your thermostat.
+There are several things that could cause this issue - it may be fixed with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heater, give some thought to your thermostat.

 6. Humidity Issues

 In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into hiking up the temperature.
-Common complaints when the humidity is too low are dry air, sinusitis, and chapped skin.
-Incorrect humidity can even negatively impact wood floors and furniture.
-Today’s best heating units help to keep this precious balance right where it should be, adding or removing moisture before it ever enters the HVAC unit.
+Common grumbles when the humidity is too low are dry air, sinusitis, and chapped skin.
+Incorrect humidity can even negatively impact hardwood floors and furniture.
+Today’s best heating units help to keep this precious balance right where it should be, adding or removing moisture before it ever enters the heating system.

 7. Air Quality Issues

 Several issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed HVAC system.
-If you are experiencing issues with household odors, airborne allergens, such as pollen or pet dander, bacteria, ozone, and even plain old dust, consulting a professional heating system contractor can start you on the road to resolving them.
+If you are experiencing issues with household odors, airborne allergens, such as pollen or pet dander, mold, ozone, and even plain old dust, consulting an expert heating system contractor can start you on the road to resolving them.

-So you do all your investigating and decide you do need a new heating system, or you want to upgrade your furnace to high-efficiency technology, replace your home’s ductwork, or do a total overhaul of the entire system, call Comfort Masters Service Experts Heating & Air Conditioning today for a free, no-obligation Home Comfort Analysis.
+So you do all your investigating and decide you do need a new heating unit, or you want to upgrade your furnace to high-efficiency technology, replace your home’s ductwork, or do a total overhaul of the entire system, call Comfort Masters Service Experts today for a free, no-obligation Home Comfort Analysis.